catalyst-cloud/catalystcloud-docs/source/kubernetes/gpu-acceleration.rst

 additional effort.
 This document describes the details for using GPU acceleration in Kubernetes.

+For additional documentation on GPU, see :ref:`GPU Support in Virtual Servers<gpu-support>`.

 GPU support is available beginning from the following CCKS cluster
 versions: